-The first side window on the right is the Workmen's Window.
+110 The first side window on the right nearest the altar is the Workmen's Window.
 This was given by the workmen who built the Chapel, and was their own spontaneous suggestion.

 The window represents a group of men building a tower.
 The costumes and the tools are all in the spirit of the thirteenth century, but the faces are the faces of some of the workmen themselves, reproduced by the designer from snapshots taken while they were at work.
-The man at the bottom of the window mixing the mortar is Gordon Reeves, the master mason whose picture hangs in the third sacristy.
+The man at the bottom of the window mixing the mortar is Gordon Reeves, the first master mason, while the stonemason in green, above, is Lewis Wallace, master mason for the completion of the Chapel.

 The second window on the right is the gift of Henry Wright, one of the architects.
-At the bottom of the window Henry Wright is represented showing plans to the donor, while beyond him is the senior architect (Mr. Philip H. Frohman).
-In the background is Mr. Robert Schutz, whose interest in the building of the Chapel won for him the affectionate title of "Architect de Luxe".
+At the bottom of the window Henry Wright is represented showing plans to the donor, while beyond him is the senior architect, Mr. Philip H. Frohman.
+In the background is Mr. Robert Schutz, whose interest in the building of the Chapel won for him the affectionate title of "Architect de Luxe."
 Above this group is a representation of the architect's dream, beginning with Stonehenge at sunrise, with the gradual development of architecture illustrated by an Egyptian pillar, a Norman arch, an Italian tower, and the tower of Trinity College Chapel at the top.
 In the upper part of the window is a representation of President Ogilby conducting the first service in the Crypt.

-There are four windows on the left side.
+111 There are four windows on the left side.
 This first is in memory of George Hewson Wilson, Class of 1893.
 It shows a group of students in the College Chapel, portraying the Inspiration of Religion.

-The next window might be entitled "The Inspiration of Science".
+The next window might be entitled "The Inspiration of Science."
 At the bottom is a professor in his laboratory with his microscope and jars of specimens.
-Above him is an arc, illustrating the stages of evolution from the worm and the star-fish up through the animals to man with the cog-wheel.
+Above him is an arc, illustrating the stages of evolution from the worm and the starfish up through the animals to man with the cogwheel.
 At the top is the Storm God short-circuiting two electric wires to make the lightning.